- 1 Learning Web Development is Like Learning How to Paint

 Now you are hooked and want to have a repeat experience.
 Over time, you develop a passion to read books and take classes on how to paint without the paint by number template.

-Painting by numbers builds confidence and instills hope that they CAN become a painter.
+Painting by numbers builds confidence and instills hope that they CAN someday become a great painter.

 Ok now, think about the common teaching method of jumping right to painting on a blank canvas